-- 2. Align the memory module to the DIMM slot and gap spacing, then insert the DIMM into the slot by pressing straight down. - 3.
+- Align the memory module to the 2 DIMM X X DIMM slot and gap spacing, then insert the DIMM into the slot by pressing straight down. - 3.
 The plastic clips on each end of the DIMM slot should automatically lock the DIMM into the connector.
-If not, carefully snap the clips into place on each side of the DIMM.

-Note: On a DDR5 motherboard with two-DIMMs installed, the memory controller on most Raptor Lake-S / Alder Lake-S CPUs is officially supported up to a frequency of 5600MHz and 4800MHz, respectively, depending on the memory configuration.
+If not, carefully snap the clips into place on each side of the DIMM. - Note: On a 2-DIMM DDR5 motherboard design, the memory controller on most Raptor Lake-S / Alder Lake-S CPUs are officially supported up to a frequency of 5600MHz and 4800MHz, respectively, depending on the memory configuration.
 Achieving memory speeds above the CPU's default speed may require manual setting of the memory timings, frequency and voltages and/or overclocking of the CPU.